michaelhaaf/2W6-W23/md/lectures/week11.md

 # Lesson Overview

 - What is responsive design?
-- How can we achieve responsive design using just HTML?
+- How do we achieve responsive design using just HTML?
 - How do we add style and advanced layouts without taking away responisivity?
-- How do we recognize patterns in our designs to reuse style components?
 - How do we adjust design layouts for different devices?

 ---